A microscopic theory of Anderson localization of electrons in random lattices: Anderson localization

 \section{Anderson localization}

-We have dealt so far with the renormalized perturbation theory for the one-particle self-energy and the two-particle irreducible vertices within and beyond the CPA.
+We have so far developed renormalized perturbation theory for the one-particle self-energy and the two-particle irreducible vertices within and beyond the CPA.
 We found a critical point at which the frequency derivative of the electron-hole irreducible vertex diverges and a new phase emerges.
 We have not yet proven that this new state is indeed Anderson localization.
 We must relate the microscopically derived new phase to the macroscopically observed properties that characterize Anderson localization.
-The first step in this direction is to define the conserving irreducible vertex $L_{\veck\veck'}(E;\omega,\vecq)$, guaranteeing the macroscopic conservation laws and the proper low-energy asymptotics of the diffusion pole in the electron-hole correlation function.
+The first step in this direction is to define the conserving irreducible vertex $L_{\veck\veck'}(E;\omega,\vecq)$, which guarantees the macroscopic conservation laws and the proper low-energy asymptotics of the diffusion pole in the electron-hole correlation function.